History of Upton Hall

 Philip lived in the Hall for nearly 30 years.
-He and his wife Alicia he had six servants living in the Hall and others in the village.
+He and his wife Alicia had six servants living in the Hall and others in the village.
 We know some of the names and birthplaces of these servants.
-Before Philip bought Upton Hall, in 1851, Elizabeth Scholey, had worked here as a cook.
-In that year Elizabeth was 31 years of age, she had been born in Lincolnshire.
-Then years later Emma Shuttlebottom, aged 31 years, born in Leicestershire, was the cook, followed in 1871 by Betsy Johnson, aged 25 years, born in Boston, Lincolnshire, and in 1881 by Elizabeth Skerrit, aged 54 years, born in North Collingham.
+Before Philip bought Upton Hall in 1851, Elizabeth Scholey had worked here as a cook.
+In that year Elizabeth, who was born in Lincolnshire, was 31 years of age.
+Then years later, Emma Shuttlebottom, aged 31 years and born in Leicestershire, was the cook, followed in 1871 by 25-year-old Betsy Johnson, born in Boston, Lincolnshire.
+In 1881 she was succeeded by Elizabeth Skerrit, 54, born in North Collingham.
 William Measures was for over 20 years a butler in Upton Hall, when it was owned by the Falkners.
-William lived as a tenant in one of the cottages on The Green in Upton, where his wife ran the village shop.
+He lived as a tenant in one of the cottages on The Green in Upton, where his wife ran the village shop.

 An unsuccessful auction

 Philip Falkner married twice and had nine children.
 One of his daughters, Harriett Matilda, married Lucas Brodhurst, who lived at the Grange in Upton.
 Another daughter married the Vicar of Upton, William Peacocks.
 When Philip died in 1888, at the age of 86, his will stated that the Hall and land were to be sold and the proceeds to be placed into a trust fund for his children.
 On 8 August 1888 an auction was held at Edward Bailey & Sons of Kirkgate in Newark.
 It was well advertised: